 The country is also famous for its landscape, and the fantastic landscapes in Nepal have been voted as the most beautiful place on the world map.

-The National Parks of Nepal is spread all over the country and is divided into various regions.
+The National Parks of Nepal are spread all over the country and are divided into various regions.
 Sagarmatha National Park is the most visited among all the country areas.
 The name Sagarmatha National Park comes from the Sagarmatha Himal that lies in this region.

-Other famous National Parks of Nepal is Mount Everest National Park.
+Another famous National Park of Nepal is Mount Everest, National Park.
 Apart from these, there are numerous other remote and inaccessible parks and sanctuaries, where you can spend weeks or months without getting bored.

 You can visit these parks and sanctuaries either by road or by helicopter.
 The weather in these parks is usually harsh, so you should keep this in mind when planning your trip to these areas.